-Black-eyed pea contract availability for 2018 varies among contractors.
+Black-eyed pea contract availability for 2022 varies among contractors.
 Other pea or bean contracts may be available.
-Price and contract availability may change weekly and where you deliver, payment terms (especially what is net to the producer after cleaning charges), etc. are important considerations.
-Although contractors are often "full" due to early season contracting, sometimes contract acreage may not get planted or new market requests are received, thus additional contracts may be offered.
-Thus, it doesn't hurt to call for current availability and prices.
+Price and contract availability may change weekly.
+Where you deliver, payment terms (especially what is net to the producer after cleaning charges), etc. are important considerations.
+Although contractors are often "full" due to early season contracting, sometimes contract acreage may not get planted or new market requests are received.
+Thus, additional contracts may be offered.
+So, call for current availability and prices.